minetest/minetest/doc/lua_api.md

     * Called when a new player enters the world for the first time
 * `minetest.register_on_punchplayer(function(player, hitter, time_from_last_punch, tool_capabilities, dir, damage))`
     * Called when a player is punched
-    * Note: This callback is invoked even if the punched player is dead.
     * `player`: ObjectRef - Player that was punched
     * `hitter`: ObjectRef - Player that hit
     * `time_from_last_punch`: Meant for disallowing spamming of clicks